GinaE/Detecting-fishing-activity/AWS_setup.md

 ```

-Then enter the correct values for:
+After doing that you will be promted to enter the following info:

 Access key ID: ______
 secret access key: _____
 region name: us-east-1
 output format: text

-If we can see the buckets, we are good setting up:
+If we can see the buckets, we are good with the set up:
 ```
 aws s3 ls
 ```